tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Wing.** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
 Hit: 13 (2d6+6) bludgeoning damage.

 #### Description
 With unmatched eyesight, the avoral are the perfect scouts for the guardinals.
 Their great skill at flying, mixed with excellent spellcasting, make them revered wherever they go.
-Rarely found alone, those that are alone are typically on an important mission, otherwise, they’re generally found in the company of other guardinals.
+Rarely found alone, those that are alone are typically on an important mission, otherwise, they're generally found in the company of other guardinals.

 ---